-- The club averaged 122 members per season between 2013 and 2018.
+- " The club averaged 122 members per season between 2013 and 2018.
 Membership was lower (110) in 2016 and 2017 due to the lack of an all age women's team. - " The bulk of membership is in the juniors, but there are also active all-age men and women's teams.

-- " The facility is used for formal club training two afternoons/evenings each week during winter. - " Matches are conducted Friday and Wednesday nights and every Sunday, noting that the Sunday competition is spread amongst a range of Eurobodalla venues. - " A Football Gala Day is conducted annually by the Stingrays Club.
+- " The facility is used for formal club training two afternoons/evenings each week during winter. - " Matches are conducted Friday and Wednesday nights and every Sunday, noting that the Sunday competition is spread amongst a range of Eurobodalla venues. - " A Football Gala Day is conducted annually by the Stingrays Club. - " The club stores equipment in the shed alongside the sporting amenities building, which is also used by the playgroup.

-- " The site requires an access and parking layout that ensures pedestrian safety. - " Large overhanging trees need to be trimmed to improve the effectiveness of current lighting and small trees pruned to maintain appropriate visibility. - " Nets or fencing is required behind the southern goals to catch balls before they enter the road. - " Improved playing surfaces on the full-sized fields and the mini field, by initially top dressing then better management of the field surfaces and the training load - " Installation of a third field would help share the load and reduce wear on all fields.
-A third field may allow the club to host multi-team gala days and district and regional football events. - " More storage for training resources. - " Sharing the venue with rugby and netball in winter means that the existing facilities and parking operate at capacity at peak times.
+- " The site requires an access and parking layout that ensures pedestrian safety. - " Large overhanging trees need to be trimmed to improve the effectiveness of current lighting and small trees pruned to maintain appropriate visibility. - " Nets or fencing is required behind the southern goals to catch balls before they enter the road. - " Improved playing surfaces on the full-sized fields and mini field 1, by initially top dressing then better management of the field surfaces and the training load. - " Installation of a third field would help share the load and reduce wear on all fields.
+A third field may allow the club to host multi-team gala days and district and regional football events. - " More storage for training resources. - Sharing the venue with rugby and netball in winter means that the existing facilities and parking operate at capacity at peak times.
 Sharing field space with rugby affects the quality of the playing surface and has resulted in the exclusion of junior football matches on the main field. - " Lighting upgrades are required so that both rectangular fields are fully lit to training standards or better.
-Improved lighting will spread playing load and surface wear across both fields. - " While the sporting amenities building generally functions quite well, the layout of the amenities is poor. - " More spectator seating is required.
+Improved lighting will spread playing load and surface wear across both fields. - " While the sporting amenities building generally functions quite well, the layout of the amenities is poor. - " More spectator seating is required. - " Storage options could be improved.